roadrunner-server/docs/app-server/production.md

   close all connections after every iteration.
 Note that this is not the most performant solution.

 {% hint style="warning" %}

-Consider calling `gc_collect_cycles` after every execution if you want to keep memory usage low (this will slow down your application a bit).
+Consider calling `gc_collect_cycles` after every execution if you want to keep memory usage low. **However, this will slow down execution a lot.
+Use with caution**.

 {% endhint %}

 ## Useful Tips